 Frank Dravitzki died on 31 December 1886, aged 40, and became the first entry in a list of deaths that Joseph Fabish2 began compiling among his neighbours in the Inglewood area.
 Barbara Kuklinska died on 13 May 1889, when she was 43.

-Jacob Kuklinski’s second marriage, on 29 June 1889 to Mary Dravitzki, was the first entry on Joseph Fabish’s list of marriages among his neighbours.3 According to family story, Mary had been housekeeping for her old friends, as well as taking care of her seven children, then aged between 16 and three.
+Jacob Kuklinski’s second marriage, on 29 June 1889 to Mary Dravitzki, was the first entry on Joseph Fabish’s list of marriages among his neighbours.3 According to family story, Mary had been housekeeping and for her childless friends of many years, as well as taking care of her seven children, then aged between 16 and three.

 Jacob and Mary (née Fabish, then Dravitzki) Kuklinski.

-The childless widower embraced his new role as stepfather, and had four of his own children, Anne in 1890, Michael in 1891, Jacob junior in 1893, and Kate in 1895.
+Jacob Kuklinski embraced his new role as stepfather, and he and Mary had four of their own children: Anne in 1890, Michael in 1891, Jacob junior in 1893, and Kate in 1895.

-Anne Kuklinski, Jacob’s first child, became Sister Mary Kostka.
+Anne Kuklinski, Jacob and Mary’s first child, became Sister Mary Koska.

 Jacob Kuklinski junior married Ellen Eva Potroz on 29 January 1929.

-Benna: “Grandad [Thomas] Potroz wouldn’t let them speak Polish.
-Our mum’s brothers used to say the rosary in Polish, and mum used to tell us that the boys laughed at the three young ones, Mum and her sisters, aunty Millie and aunty Pat, when they were saying theirs.
+Benna: “Grandad [Thomas] Potroz wouldn’t let the young ones speak Polish.
+Our mum’s brothers used to say their rosary in Polish, and mum used to tell us that they laughed at them—Mum and her sisters, aunty Millie and aunty Pat, when they were saying theirs.

 “Grandad Potroz said, ‘That’s the last.
 No more Rosary in Polish, and then Mum didn’t learn.”

-When Eva Ellen Potroz (Ellen) was born in 1905 to Thomas and Mary (née Stachurski) Potroz, she joined sisters, Apolonia Martha (Polly, then 16, who became Sister Dunstan) and Mary Ann (May-gee, then 10), and brothers Thomas Joseph (Tom, then 15), David John (Dave, then 13), Bernard (Ben, then 12), Frank Xavier (Frank, then seven), Anthony Joseph (Joe, then five), and Michael Lewis (Mick, then two).
+When Eva Ellen Potroz (Ellen) was born in 1905 to Thomas and Mary (née Stachurski) Potroz, she joined sisters, Apolonia Martha (Polly, then 16, who became Sister Mary Dunstan) and Mary Ann (May-gee, then 10), and brothers Thomas Joseph (Tom, then 15), David John (Dave, then 13), Bernard (Ben, then 12), Frank Xavier (Frank, then seven), Anthony Joseph (Joe, then five), and Michael Lewis (Mick, then two).

 Ellen Kuklinski’s eldest sister, Apolonia Martha Potroz, became Sister Mary Dunstan.